Story URL: http://news.medill.northwestern.edu/chicago/news.aspx?id=215283

 “Sometimes people look at us and criticize, saying we’re isolating people, kind of sheltering people in some way.
 In some ways it’s a valid concern,” Lazar says.
 “But the reality is most people here have struggled and failed — not to their own fault — to make it in the regular workplace.”

 And he exudes a paternal gleam when he tells the story of Lazar’s attention and the social component of Aspiritech making demonstrative differences in the life of one former employee.
 “He came to our fundraiser event and he spoke in front of everybody, kind of almost impromptu — we didn't even know he was going to talk,” Moshe Weitzberg says of his former staff member.
 “And he talked about how much Aspiritech helped him get the confidence to get another job.
 He was at a point before where he was demoralized — he kind of gave up on finding work.
 He got to Aspiritech and found out how valuable he is.”

 Moshe Weitzberg insists that this is not the archetypal success story at Aspiritech.
-He is not training people with the focus of sending them to other jobs.
+He’s not training people with the intention of sending them off to other jobs.
 Aspiritech is like any other workplace, he says, and would benefit from staff longevity and internal promotion among employees.
 But it is clear he is proud.
 “He knows he can come back,” Moshe Weitzberg says.
 “We’ll send them out to see if they can survive in the marketplace, but they know they can come back.”